-My business has been built on helping people get all the information they need to feel fully informed and confident in making arguably the most important decision of their lives,investing in themselves.
+My business has been built on helping people get all the information they need to feel fully informed and confident in making, arguably, the most important decision of their lives: investing in themselves.

-The last and most important step when researching a franchise is validation,and that is unique to franchising.
-What other type of business could you start in which you could call other people doing it and they would be honest with you about whether or not it was a good business to be in?
-Whether or not the franchisor had lived up to its promises?
-Whether or not everything the franchisor had told them was accurate?
-You couldn’t do that in any other business system.
+The last and most important step when researching a franchise is validation.

+Validation is unique to franchising.
+What other type of business could you start in which you could call other business owners and they would be honest with you about whether or not it was a good business to be in?
+You can learn whether or not the franchisor had lived up to its promises.
+You can find out whether or not everything the franchisor had told them was accurate.
+This couldn’t be done in any other business system.
 You could try, but it’s the rare business owner that would help you.

 There are 21 required items for disclosure in the Federal Disclosure Document.

 In an attachment or exhibit to the document there is always a list of all current and past franchisees, with contact information.
 I feel it is the most important step in the research process to call as many of those franchisees as possible.
 You need to get confirmation that everything you have been told is the truth.
 It is necessary to get a good feel for the actual support you’ll receive from the franchisor.
 In addition, you need to get a sense of the culture being nurtured by the franchisor.

-Mostly I have found franchisees will be very open and honest about their experience.
+Mostly, I have found franchisees will be very open and honest about their experience.
 Many will tell you whether or not they think they made a mistake in accepting the franchise.
 You’ll find out if they feel the franchisor has assisted them through hurdles and roadblocks they experienced along the way.
-In the validation process you will gain a confidence that you are making the right decision.
-And,that what you are hearing is accurate.
+In the validation process you will gain a confidence that you are making the right decision and that what you are hearing is accurate.
 Some franchisees will be proud to disclose how much they are making.
 Some will just provide an overview of their perspective; good, bad or indifferent.

 It is best to go into a validation call with a prepared list of questions to ask franchisees.
-Ask the same questions to all and the truth will fall on the trend line.
+Ask the same questions to all, and the truth will fall on the trend line.
 Only then can you truly complete the research and make a fully informed and educated decision to either move forward or back out.
-It will be your decision and there will be no lingering feelings of “what if”.
+It will be your decision and there will be no lingering feelings of “what if.”